robur-coop/miou/book/src/retrospective.md

 called starvation.
 Indeed, like your number of cores, the number of domains is limited.
-It may happen that domains wait for each other, but it's certain that the main domain (the very first one that executes your code, known as `dom0`) will never be assigned a task.
+It may happen that domains wait for each other, but it's certain that the main domain (the very first one that executes your code, known as `dom0`) will never be assigned a task via `Miou.call`.

 This rule prevents a domain from waiting for another domain, which waits for another domain, which waits for `dom0`, which waits for your first domain - the